 - 1) BY: Someone who uses the translation must say who he got it from.
-We call this "attribution". - SA: Someone who uses the translation must make the end result available in the same way. i.e. for free.
+We call this "attribution". - 2) SA: Someone who uses the translation must make the end result available under the same license. - 3) The licensor cannot take away these freedoms as long as you follow the license terms.